jeanpaulsio/notes/podcast/extreme_programming_explained/episode_03.md

 * Searching for practices that benefit me now, me later, and my customer as well: i.e. writing automated, self-documenting tests; writing simpler code; choosing coherent variable names and an explicit set of metaphors

+## Self-Similarity 👻
+"Fractal Nature of geology" When nature finds a whape that works, she uses it wherver she can.
+A crystal is a material whose constituents, such as atoms, molecules or ions, are arranged in a highly ordered microscopic structure — the same arrangment all the way to an atomic level.
+The same shape, makes up arrangments that make the same shape, that makes up arrangements that make the same shape.

+All's to say - I've found that many things that prove useful at a small scale, work at larger scales

+Concepts like
+- **Good names** work for funcitons, methods, models, controllers, variables and namespaces
+— **breaking things up** into smaller peices, methods, funcitons, models controllers, etc
+- **process** If it works to break up a method, it will probably work to break up a controler
+- **extraction** Definining data in one organized place (switch statment Javascript example?)
+- **Simplicity**

 ## Diversity